deepesdl/deepesdl-doc/docs/datasets/datastores.md

 Hub API credentials.

-DeepESDL users may apply for sponsored Sentinel Hub subscriptions - please contact the DeepESDL team.
+DeepESDL users may apply for sponsored Sentinel Hub subscriptions - please contact the DeepESDL team or directly appy via the [Network of Resources portal](https://nor-discover.cloudeo.group/Service/EDC-Sentinel-Hub/SponsoringWizardPricelist).

 Initializing the xcube datastore for Sentinel Hub: